chocolateboy/babel-plugin-source-map-support/README.md

 The following NPM scripts are available:

 - build - compile the plugin and save it to the `dist` directory
-- build:cjs - build the CommonJS target
-- build:esm - build the ESM target
+- build:doc - generate the README's TOC (table of contents)
 - clean - remove the `dist` directory and other build artifacts
 - rebuild - clean the build artifacts and recompile the code
 - test - rebuild the plugin and run the test suite